inkyubeytor/15418-project/README.md

 If we discover that some forms of parallelism are much better for certain types of graphs than others, we may hand engineer some test cases to demonstrate this.

 ## Updated Schedule

+Week of 2022-04-10 1st half:
+ * Anna: Implement parallelism over multiple possible spanning trees for an arbitrary graph partitioning algorithm.
+ * Abhi: Experiment with different types of OMP work division in the levels-based and within-child parallelism.

+Week of 2022-04-10 2nd half:
+ * Anna: Look into lock-free concurrent hash maps to allow finer-grained parallelism.
+ * Abhi: Experiment with OpenMP nested parallelism for computing sets S1 and S2.

+Week of 2022-04-17 1st half:
+ * Abhi: Experiment with reordering graph based on traversal to improve locality.
+ * Anna: Experiment with priority-queueing with multiple spanning trees when finding a good spanning tree is hard: create more trees than the number of execution contexts, then have threads switch to different pieces of work if their piece is looking bad.

+Week of 2022-04-17 2nd half:
+ * Abhi: Experiment with MPI as an alternative to OpenMP when parallelizing over multiple spanning trees.

+Week of 2022-04-24 1st half:
+ * Anna: Implement parallel minimum spanning tree algorithms and test the performance of different spanning tree methods.
+ * Abhi: Work on instrumenting code for visualization.

+Week of 2022-04-24 2nd half:
+ * Abhi: Work on producing visualizations.